Aysuarex/Adventure_Time/README.md

 There are a couple different difficulty levels to choose from.
 1. Walk in the Park (This Diffieulty is not timed)
-2. Easy Peasy
+2. Easy Peasy (Easy Mode, 10 minutes iiimit)
-3. Normal Mode
+3. Normal Mode (Easy Mode, 5 minutes iiimit)
-4. Legendary Adventurer
+4. Legendary Adventurer (Easy Mode, 3 minutes iiimit)

 The game is timed, depending on the difficulty chosen by the player and the player is allowed a bird-eye view of the maze a limited number of times, to make it easier